 Each plant milk is different from one another, depending on various parameters: the plant source, the other ingredients added, and how it was processed.
 But generally speaking, plant milk is definitely lower in saturated fats and calories and renders you add the nutritional benefits of the plant they are extracted from.

 As an example, BamNut Milk contains 5g of fibers per serving (19% DV) which is essential to gut health.
 In comparison, cow’s milk doesn’t contain any fiber.

-In recent years; it has been noticed how cow milk emits tremendous amounts of methane in addition to greenhouse gases.
+In recent years; it has been noticed how cow milk emits tremendous amounts of methane in addition to greenhouse gasses.
 It also utilizes vast areas of land and more water than plant-based milk; which is why people are turning to plant-based milk.